-Accordingly, it is determined that the Agency has not met its burden of proving by a are amended and sealed is granted.
+Accordingly, it is determined that the Agency has not met its burden of proving by a preponderance of the evidence that the Subject committed the neglect alleged.
+The substantiated report will be amended and sealed.

-DECISION:

-The request of that the substantiated report
+DECISION: The request of Constant of that the substantiated report are amended and sealed is granted.

-This decision is recommended by Diane Herrmann, Administrative
+This decision is recommended by Diane Herrmann, Administrative Hearings Bureau.

-Hearings Bureau.

-DATED: September 15, 2014
+DATED: